jsgarvin/cloud_encrypted_sync/README.md

 CES runs as a command line tool and takes options as CLI arguments and/or from a config file.
 Arguments passed at the command line take precedence over those in the config file.

-### Creating a valid encryption key and initialization vector.

-TODO

 ### Example

     ces --adapter=s3 --bucket=my-backup-bucket \